achang140/2420_week11_Lab/ReadMe.md

 ![backup-conf](./images-directory/backup-conf.jpg)

 #### backup-script
-The *backup-script* source the *backup.conf* configuration file and use `rsync` command to backup a specified directory from server-one to the backup-server on every Friday at 01:00.
+The *backup-script* `source` the *backup.conf* configuration file and uses `rsync` command to backup a specified directory from server-one to the backup-server on every Friday at 01:00.
+- The `-e` option is the private key of the backup-server

 **Example**
 ![backup-script](./images-directory/backup-script.jpg)

 #### Unit File: backup-service.service
-The *backup-service.service* unit file specified location of the *backup-script* and execute the script to backup files from server-one to the backup-server.
+The *backup-service.service* unit file specifies location of the *backup-script* and execute the script to backup files from server-one to the backup-server.

 **Example**
 ![backup-service](./images-directory/backup-service.jpg)